bamlab/dev-standards/react-native/setup/setup-and-deploy-new-project-to-staging.mo.md

 ## Troubleshooting

-If 'Cloning GitHub repo' takes more than 2 minutes: the github servers may be untrusted Trigering a `git clone git@github.com:bamlab/certificates.git` will fix it.
+If 'Cloning GitHub repo' takes more than 2 minutes: the github servers may be untrusted Triggering a `git clone git@github.com:bamlab/certificates.git` will fix it.